piotrhabecki/DemoWeatherApp/README.md

 This is the weather app you need.
 It's only for showcase purposes.

-The application is build with React and styled with CSS.
+The application is built with React and styled with CSS.

 It is using https://openweathermap.org/ as data source for weather.